-By Madeleine Ortiz
+By: Madeleine Ortiz

-Focus on healthy lifestyle over weight loss.
+1. Focus on healthy lifestyle over weight loss.

-In hindsight, Henriette admits that she wasn’t really an overweight teen… but that didn’t stop her from seeing herself as such when she was young.
+Henriette admits she wasn’t really an overweight teen… but that didn’t stop her from seeing herself as such when she was young.
 That misperception as a teenager started her on a journey of yo-yo dieting.
-Over the years she’s lost and regained between 20 to 60 pounds at a time.
+Over the years, she’s lost and regained between 20 to 60 pounds at a time.
 “I’ve tried every single diet,” she says, “but in the end, none of them were sustainable.”
 And now, in her late 50s, she realizes that all those ups and downs with her weight did more harm than good.
 If she could go back in time, she’d tell herself not to start all the dieting.
 She’d focus more on eating healthy foods most of the time and less nutritious foods in moderation.

 Henriette has a zest for life that is hard to deny.
 She loves to take road trips – especially when they involve her getting to visit with her two sons, daughters-in-law and four grandchildren.
 “I don’t want to grow old sick,” she says, “I love seeing new places and talking to people and all that is easier in a healthy, mobile body.”
 Being in good health as she ages is a huge motivator when it comes to staying on track, but it’s not her only reason.
 Some days, it’s just that she wants to feel more confident in her clothes.
 “I love shopping,” says Henriette and the thought of being able to try on clothes without leaving the store discouraged is a great motivator for her as well.
 It’s important to be clear about why losing weight and getting healthier is important to you.
 Your reasons can be big, small or even seemingly vain… but make sure they’re yours!
 Remember them when things get tough and let them help you stay on your path.

-Take it one day at a time.
+3. Take it one day at a time.

 “If I dwell on the fact that I’ll be thinking about my weight and food choices for the rest of my life, I get overwhelmed,” Henriette tells us.
 It can feel even more frustrating at the grocery store – where the healthier, lower sugar and more nutrient dense options also always seem to be the more pricey ones.
 Sometimes it can feel like society is against us… and that coupled with losing weight and keeping it off being a “forever” process can make even the strongest folks feel like giving up.
 Henriette, however, takes her healthy lifestyle one choice at a time.
 Thinking too much about the long road ahead can be discouraging, she warns.
 It’s easier to stay focused and make good choices when you’re taking it step by step.
 And she adds, even easier still if you allow room for the occasional, guilt-free indulgence.

-Make self-care a priority.
+4. Make self-care a priority.

-Never stop learning.
+5. Never stop learning.

-Get help from a professional.
+6. Get help from a professional.

-Advocate for yourself, even when it feels impossible.
+7. Advocate for yourself, even when it feels impossible.

 Unfortunately, an encouraging and supportive healthcare team didn’t fall into Henriette’s lap.
 Finding a doctor where she lives in Canada isn’t easy – after her family physician passed away, she was forced to go to the emergency room for a basic prescription refill.
 The options are limited and when new clinics open, patient spots can fill up fast.
 And finding a doctor that feels comfortable offering research-backed treatments for obesity?
 Even harder.
 Once, when Henriette asked a doctor about getting help with weight, he responded by telling her “he saw a healthy young lady who simply ate too much.”
-It sounds like a bad sitcom, but Henriette admits that three of her health care providers actually died from old age before she was able to find someone who she felt really understood her and her weight.
+It sounds like a bad sitcom, but Henriette admits that three of her health care providers died from old age before she was able to find someone who she felt really understood her & her weight.
 And after that, she still battled with affording her prescriptions.
 It was not easy, “I don’t know how many people will go through what I did to find the doctor,” she tells us.
 It’s a battle.
-It’s not easy.
-But the right professionals are out there – you just have to keep fighting.
+It’s not easy, but the right professionals are out there – you have to keep fighting.

 Henriette is like so many of us.
 A smart, friendly, family-oriented woman hoping to live a long and healthy life for herself and those that she loves.
 She’s learned a lot on her journey to good health, but that doesn’t mean every day is easy now.
 She gets constant support from her family and schedules regular visits with her healthcare team.
 It’s a lifelong process that she is taking one day at a time.
 And you can too… it all starts with taking the first step, finding your team and believing in yourself.